 If somebody out there enjoys buying — and overpaying for — gasoline, we've never met them.
 That's what GetUpside is for.
 It offers several tools for frugal drivers.
 First, it'll show you the lowest gas prices near you.
 You can also use it to calculate MPG.
 Or, for long road trips, you can find the best gas prices in advance and add them as stops on your itinerary.

-The Digit web and mobile apps make it genuinely painless to save money “in the background.”
+The Digit app makes it genuinely painless to save money “in the background.”
 It works by keeping an eye on a linked personal checking account and saving small amounts of money at a time based on your incoming profit or wages.
+This app also helps you save, invest, pay off debt, and prevent overdrafts which you can learn in our full Digit review.

 Like Digit, Acorns offers a mobile and web app.
 It too functions by saving small amounts of money automatically, this time by rounding up your purchases on a linked account or card and by investing the difference in your Acorns account.
 The service recently launched “Acorns Later” — a full-featured retirement account that that's perfect for anybody without an employer-sponsored retirement plan.